-Toby Purser is the Alpha and Omega musician: his unique combination of passion and intellect, structure and freedom, poetry and drama have earned him immediate attention and led to praise from critics including The Times (“such musical energy”), The Telegraph (“galvanising”), and WhatsOnStage (“scintillating precision”).
+Toby Purser’s combination of passion and intellect, structure and freedom, poetry and drama have earned him attention and praise from critics including The Times (“such musical energy”), The Telegraph (“galvanising”), and WhatsOnStage (“scintillating precision”).

 Founder and Principal Conductor of the ground-breaking Orion Orchestra, his inspirational music-making has prompted guest invitations from English National Opera (where he just completed two seasons as ENO Mackerras Conducting Fellow), Grange Park Opera, Opera National de Paris, St Petersburg Festival Orchestra and many leading British orchestras including the Royal Philharmonic and Royal Liverpool Philharmonic Orchestra, which he conducted in Jesús León’s debut CD Bel Canto for Opus Arte CD.